Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 **Seventh Power Nut:** During the Flower Festival, there is a travelling merchant dressed in black.
 You can buy one from him for 1000G

-**Eighth Power Nut:** If you go to the Harvest Goddess and offer a vegetable to her in the morning, she will ask you a question, answer with Strength and she will give you a Power Nut.
+**Eighth Power Nut:** If you go to the Harvest Goddess and offer a vegetable to her in the morning, she will ask you a question.
+Answer with Strength and she will give you a Power Nut.

-**Ninth Power Nut:** In Winter, the fisherman’s pond is froze, there is a rock, go and hit it with your golden hammer as hard as you can.
+**Ninth Power Nut:** In Winter, when the fisherman’s pond is froze, there is a rock.
+Go and hit it with your golden hammer as hard as you can.

-**Tenth Power Nut:** You will need to plant flowers in your fields, you will need at least 8, I just planted one patch.
-Eventually a boy named Stu will ask for one but have no money so he will offer you marbles, take them.
+**Tenth Power Nut:** You will need to plant flowers in your fields.
+You will need at least 8 (I just planted one patch).
+Eventually a boy named Stu will ask for one but have no money.
+He will offer you marbles, so take them.
 Afterwards, if you have not already, go make friends with the harvest sprites.
 When you get their friendship up enough, the one at the table will offer to trade a Power Nut for the marbles.

 =-----------------------------------------------------------=

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138284.png) [Horse Track Gambling]( https://retroachievements.org/achievement/125557)
 _Bet on one horse at the races and have it win (cannot enter your own horse)._

-The Horse Race is on Spring 17 and Fall 28, there are two horse races a year.
+The Horse Race is on Spring 17 and Fall 28 (there are two horse races a year).
 There are 3 races in the day and I recommend getting there earlier than later because if you get there later, you may only get to do 1 or 2 of the races.
 Simply talk to the people at the desk and you will be able to bet on horses.
 Now, you can only bet on one, otherwise the achievement will not work.
 So bet on the horse that you think will win and watch the race.
 If your horse wins, you will get the achievement.
 If you don’t get it, you can always reload the day or wait until next race.
 Also note that you cannot have your own horse in the race, there is a separate achievement for that.

 =-----------------------------------------------------------=

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138270.png) [The Doggy Derby]( https://retroachievements.org/achievement/125559)
 _Bet on one dog at the races and have it win (cannot enter your own dog)._

 The Dog race is on Winter 19 and there is only one per year.
 Like the horse races, you bet on a dog, you watch it and if you win, you get the achievement.
-There are also 3 races throughout the day so it is recommended to be there early.
+There are also 3 races throughout the day, so it is recommended to be there early.

 =-----------------------------------------------------------=

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138259.png) [A Luxury House]( https://retroachievements.org/achievement/125570)
 _Fully expand your house as well as have your Baby Bed, Cabinet and cloth your table._

 The Head Carpenter can be found in the mountains.
 You can speak with him, and he can give you extensions to your house for the cost of lumber and gold.
 You get the lumber from breaking tree stumps.
-For all the upgrades you are going to need over 2,000 lumber and will cost you close to 50,000G.
+For all the upgrades, you are going to need over 2,000 lumber and will cost you close to 50,000G.
 Just talk to him and choose the upgrades you want and eventually you will have all your upgrades.
-Not only do you need these upgrades, but you also need the tablecloth and the run in your house.
+Not only do you need these upgrades, but you also need the tablecloth and the rug in your house.
 You will need to go to the Flower Bud Bakery and enter a raffle at the end of Winter.
 When you buy a cake there, you will be awarded a point and the raffle costs 10 points to enter.
 So buy your cakes!
 You can also get the carpet (or rug) from Rick’s for 3,000GP.

 =-----------------------------------------------------------=

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138275.png) [Bountiful Offering]( https://retroachievements.org/achievement/125600)
 _Make an offering to the Goddess._

-To find the Harvest Goddess, you must go to the mountains, there is a clearing east of the carpenters with a little pond and a bridge in front of it.
+To find the Harvest Goddess, you must go to the mountains.
+There is a clearing east of the carpenters with a little pond and a bridge in front of it.
 Bring a vegetable or an egg to the pond and throw it in.
 She should appear.
 The items must also be from your farm.
 Bought items or foraged items will not work.

 =-----------------------------------------------------------=